RetroPie/RetroPie-Docs/docs/Atari-800-and-5200.md

 **Controller tables**

 _Joypad and analog device type table_

+If your controller is set to “Atari Joystick” you will have the following mappings:

 | User 1 Remap descriptors | RetroPad Inputs | ATARI Joystick |
 | :---: | :---: | :---: |